gcastill0/api-gateway-oss/unit-04/README.md

 5. Set the URL to `http://loki:3100`.
 6. Click **Save & Test**.

-To install Prometheus on Kubernetes, you can use Helm, which simplifies the process significantly.
-Below are the steps to install Prometheus using the Prometheus Community Helm chart.

 ---

 # Install and configure Prometheus

+Install Prometheus on Kubernetes using Helm.
+Below are the steps to install Prometheus using the Prometheus Community Helm chart.

 ### 1. Add the Prometheus Community Helm Repository